OpenHardware-Initiative/UPMEM-MLP/README.md

 ## Status

-UPMEM-MLP is a work in progress as of 2025-11-14.
+UPMEM-MLP is a work in progress as of 2025-11-21.

 ### To-Do

-- [ ] Adapt `multiply_matrix` for in-memory matrix multiplication on UPMEM
+- [ ] Evaluate and document acceleration achieved by matrix multiplication on UPMEM DIMM

 ## License